How to Get Rid of Standing Water Under Your House

 What’s the Source of Standing Water?

 Check your crawl space floor.
-Exposed dirt tends to allow moisture and water from rainwater or poor drainage into the basement.
+Exposed dirt tends to allow moisture and water from rainwater or poor drainage into the crawl space.
 This happens when the vapor barrier is damaged or installed in an improper manner.

-Another way that water enters the crawl space and pools is through the vents.
-Moisture will come through the foundation vent if your home slopes toward it.
+Another way that water enters the crawl space and pools is through open vents.
+Exterior sources of water can easily find their way through open vents, especially if your yard grading slopes toward the foundation.

 Cracks and crevices in your foundation can also act as entry points for water.
 Do a quick check to see where water is coming through.
 Water that seeps through cracks will always leave visible signs.